TABLE OF CONTENTS

 Remember to compare the spending limits, rewards, fees and credit-score requirements for each business credit card you’re considering.

 After you’re approved and start using your card, your business credit card limit can be extended if you prove your continued creditworthiness.

-Best High-Limit Business Credit Cards
+The Best High-Limit Business Credit Cards

-Top 3 small business credit cards with high limits to consider:
+Here are the top 3 small business credit cards with high limits to consider:

 - Credit Access Line: No preset spending limit

 - Rewards: Earn 4 times the rewards on the first $150,000 spent in combined purchases from 2 select categories.
 Options include airfare, advertising purchases, technology purchases and more.

 - Rewards: Earn 3 points per $1 on the first $150,000 spent in categories including travel, shipping purchases and advertising purchases.

 - Credit Access Line: At least $2,000